 There is, of course, nothing new about conflict that falls ambiguously between peace and war.
 There is a long history of, and a vast literature on, limited conflict (Kissinger 1955; Schelling 1957; Osgood 1969; Rosen 1982; Lepgold and Sterling 2000; Sullivan 2007; Powell 2015), salami tactics (Schelling 1966; Fearon 1996; Freedman 2014), low intensity conflict (Freysinger 1991; Grant 1991; Metz 1989; Turbiville 2002), revolutionary war (Shy and Collier 1986), military operations other than war (Kinross 2004; Lin-Greenberg 2017), covert operations (Johnson 1992; Carson 2018; O’Rourke 2018), small wars (Olson 1990), fifth columns (Charap 2015), and proxy wars (Bar-Siman-Tov 1984; Brown 2016; Driscoll and Maliniak 2016).
 Many (but not all) of these concepts emphasize asymmetric struggles with at least one combatant that is unable in practical terms to fight on a larger scale or with higher intensity.
-What distinguishes gray zone conflict as we use the concept here is that it features adversaries that are unwilling to broaden the scope or intensity of a military engagement, despite being able to do so.
-Actors enter the gray zone by pulling their punches.
+Gray zone conflict, in contrast, features adversaries that are unwilling to broaden the scope or intensity of a military engagement, despite being able to do so.
 But this also is not a new phenomenon.
-In 1978 Henry Kissinger said, “We need an intelligence community that, in certain complicated situations, can defend the American national interest in the gray areas where military operations are not suitable and diplomacy cannot operate” (Johnson 2013).
-General Joseph Votel et al (2016) described the Cold War as “a 45-year-long Gray Zone struggle” in which the United States and Soviet Union conducted proxy wars, covert operations, and (dis)information campaigns against one another around the world, resulting in American victory in the absence of a larger overt (nuclear) contest.
+In 1978 Kissinger said, “We need an intelligence community that, in certain complicated situations, can defend the American national interest in the gray areas where military operations are not suitable and diplomacy cannot operate” (Johnson 2013).
+General Votel (2016) described the Cold War as “a 45-year-long Gray Zone struggle” in which the United States and Soviet Union conducted proxy wars, covert operations, and (dis)information campaigns against one another around the world, resulting in American victory in the absence of a larger overt (nuclear) contest.